lbajolet/PEP8-examples/week3/correction/README.md

 Indexed addressing is an efficient way in Pep/8 to work with arrays.

-As introduced in the previous page, it works by adding the actual value of register X and the operand spacifier used in parameter.
+As introduced in the previous page, it works by adding the actual value of register X and the operand specifier used in parameter.

 ~~~Pep-8
 	LDA	spec, x